terri3li/tlc-productivity-finalproject/README.md

 - This task completed count is used to calculate points and levels on the frontend

 Calendar:
-- Currently no functionality, finding a free API to use wasn't successful so there is currently a react calendar built for reference
+- Finding a free API to use wasn't successful so there is currently a react calendar built for reference

 Theme Toggle:
 - Colored theme modes including a Light and Dark mode are available on the Settings page